 The Virginia Legislative Black Caucus (VLBC) made history Tuesday night, hosting its first-ever Fredericksburg town hall at Shiloh Baptist Church (New Site), where community voices sparked meaningful conversations during a lively Q&A session.

 Historically, VLBC regional town hall meetings have been held in Hampton Roads and Richmond.
 However, VLBC Vice President Del.
-Joshua Cole (D-Fredericksburg), thought it would be a good idea to host one in in the city due to an increase of Black elected officials representing Northern Virginia over the past couple of election cycles.
+Joshua Cole (D-Fredericksburg), thought it would be a good idea to host one in the city due to an increase of Black elected officials representing Northern Virginia over the past couple of election cycles.

 Cecilia Cain, legislative director of the VLBC, moderated the town hall meeting, opening the floor to the elected officials for introductions at 6 p.m. sharp.
 Del.
 Rozia Henson (D-Prince William), Del.
 Michael Jones (D-Richmond), Cole, and Sen. Aaron Rouse (D-Virginia Beach) shared heartfelt stories about their calls to public service.